 In Connecticut, the Department of Consumer Protection liquor control division regulates the sale of liquor, the licensing of places that sell liquor, and the enforcement of liquor laws.
 The division regulates all persons and firms involved in the distribution, sale, and dispensing of alcoholic liquor.
 This helps to prevent the sale to minors and intoxicated persons, to guarantee product integrity, and ensure that licensed premises are safe and sanitary.

 The Liquor Division regulates the following types of businesses:

 - package stores

 - restaurants holding liquor licenses

 - caterers who serve liquor

 - private clubs who serve liquor

-In addition to the state liquor regulations, each town has zoning regulations that control such things as how close together licensed premises can be, where they can be located, and whether an established premise can be moved to another location in town.
+In addition to the state liquor regulations, each town has its own zoning regulations.
+These regulations control things like how close licensed premises can be to each other, their location, and whether an established premise can be moved to another location in town.
 Guiding a person through the start up of a licensed premise or the purchase of an existing one, requires a knowledge of town zoning and health laws.

 In addition to state permits, some aspects of the liquor industry such as wholesaling and distribution require a federal permit from the Department of Alcohol and Tobacco.
 If you have interest in being an importer you will need these licenses.
 If you want to manufacture craft beers or artisan liquors, you will also need to get federal approval.
 The federal agency also deals with labeling for wine and spirits.
 We can help with both state and federal approvals.